W3KM GenLog - Initial Use Instructions

 in the display windows.
 Hint: use a name that tells you what the contest is.
 For

-° Post contest log entry: This is when you would select the `After contest` check-box.
+° Post contest log entry: Select the `After contest` check-box.
+Change bands, change

 18. Enter QSOs and try the green labeled functions on the right.
 Depending on the